bsc-pm-ompss-at-fpga/ompss-2-matmul/README.md

 To taskify the matrices initialization and the result checking by blocks, the option `-DTIMING_ALL` can be added to the `CFLAGS` environment variable.
 In addition, the timing shown at the execution end will include those new tasks.

+To use the IMPLEMENTS feature, which allow have several implementations for a same task, the option `-DUSE_IMPLEMENTS` can be added to the `CFLAGS` environment variable.
+This will cause the matmulBlock funtion have two targets: FPGA and SMP (implemented using OPENBLAS, MKL or basic C code).

 ### Build instructions
 Clone the repository: